 The physician, Matthew Roman, was “unable to practice the profession with reasonable skill and safety to patients by reason of illness or addiction to drugs,” according to state documents.

-Roman, who operates Nature’s Way Medicine in Old City, was one of the first doctors to issue recommendations, similar to a prescription, for medical cannabis in the Keystone State.
-Since the launch of the medical marijuana program, Roman’s practice has been limited to accepting $200 payments from a stream of patients seeking to access legal weed.
+Roman, who runs Nature’s Way Medicine in Old City, was one of the first doctors to issue recommendations, similar to a prescription, for medical cannabis in the Keystone State.
+Since the launch of the medical marijuana program, Roman’s practice primarily has been limited to accepting $200 payments from a stream of patients seeking to access legal weed.

 Somebody must have been watching.
 According to state documents, a state-appointed psychiatrist found Roman has “displayed a problematic pattern of cannabis use leading to clinically significant impairment.”

 Roman, 34, is a registered medical marijuana patient himself.
-He qualified for the program after receiving a diagnosis of Post Traumatic Stress Disorder.
+He qualified for the program after receiving a diagnosis of post-traumatic stress disorder.

 It’s unclear, however, whether he’ll be able to continue to use medical marijuana to treat his PTSD.

-If he violates the terms of his probation Roman could be subject to criminal charges.
+If he violates the terms of his probation, Roman could be subject to criminal charges.

-The Department of Health emailed Roman’s patients early Wednesday morning notifying them that though Roman had been removed from the program they would still be allowed to purchase product from state-permitted dispensaries.
+The Department of Health emailed Roman’s patients early Wednesday morning, notifying them that though Roman had been removed from the program, they would still be allowed to purchase product from state-permitted dispensaries.

 The missive advised patients to find another practitioner to issue their next certification before their current medical marijuana card expires.